What Is Concrete Screed?

 Screed in construction is referred to as a flat board using which the surface of concrete mix is smooth finished.
 The layer of concrete screed can be given various finishes.

 Varying from an extremely smooth finish to a coarse finish, any kind of finish can be obtained on it.
-The surface finish of concrete screed depends on its intended use.
+The surface finish of the concrete screed depends on its intended use.

 The concrete screed usually has a smooth finished surface but it is not intended for use as a finished flooring surface.
 It is used as a rigid layer under the final finished flooring surface.